9. Tests, Examinations and Evaluations (Formerly Academic Regulation 8)

 (ii) The re-weighting is applied equally within the instructor's course to all students whose final course grade will be elevated.

+i.
+Improper use of technology is governed by Academic Regulation 17, Academic Integrity.

 j.
-Improper use of technology is governed by Academic Regulation 18.
+To be eligible to write any type of test or examination in any course, students must be officially registered in that course.
+Students must write all such tests or examinations at the designated times and in the designated places.

 k.
-To be eligible to write any type of test or examination in any course, students must be properly registered in that course.
-Students must write all such tests or examinations at the designated times and in the designated places.
+Students can be required to present their valid Saint Mary’s University student identification cards at any test or examination for possible verification of their likeness, photographs or signatures.

 l.
-Students can be required to present their valid Saint Mary’s University student identification cards at any test or examination for possible verification of their photographs or signatures.

-m.
-Students must be notified in writing of the date, time, and location or online platform of any test or examination.
+Students must be notified in writing of the date, time, and location, or online platform of any test or examination.

-p.
-In the case of extenuating circumstances that will or have resulted in a missed final test or final examination, students must follow the procedure in Academic Regulation 10 for requesting a Deferred Final Examination.
+s.
+In the case of extenuating circumstances that will or have resulted in a missed final test or final examination, students must refer to Academic Regulation 10 for requesting a Deferred Final Examination.

-q.
-The University acknowledges that due to the pluralistic nature of its community, some students may, on religious grounds, require alternative times to write tests and examinations.
-Students who require alternative assessment times on these religious grounds should follow 8o above for tests and examinations occurring within the teaching period and must follow Academic Regulation 10 for final tests and final examinations.
+t.
+The University acknowledges that due to the diverse nature of its community, some students may, on religious grounds, require alternative times to write tests and examinations.
+Students who require alternative assessment times on these religious grounds should follow 9l above for tests and examinations occurring within the teaching period and must follow Academic Regulation 10 for final tests and final examinations.
+A list of dates of religious observance can be referenced on the Enrolment Services webpage.